mech/Notes/Command/bash.md

 ```
 egrep ^r /etc/passwd              # Find all that starts with 'r'
 egrep '[bash|false]$' /etc/passwd # Find all that ends with bash or false

+grep lisa * 2> /dev/null # If we do not want to see too many error output
 ```

 ## Filtering